PemaLoselMaurer/PemaLoselMaurer/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hey !
 My name is Pema Losel Maurer and I'm a Software Engineering Student from Collage Of Science And Technology</h2>

 ###